SteveRidout/flashdown/README.md

 ## Visual Studio Code language support

-Install language support to enable syntax highlighting in Visual Studio Code, see instructions in this repo: https://github.com/SteveRidout/flashdown-language-support
+Install language support to enable syntax highlighting of your Flashdown (.fd) files in Visual Studio Code, see instructions in this repo: https://github.com/SteveRidout/flashdown-language-support

 ## How to develop